Ida Laura Pfeiffer: Natural history

-The Naturhistorisches Museum in Vienna purchased 721 specimens from Pfeiffer's collection in Madagascar and Mauritius, including nine species of mammals, fourteen species of birds, twenty-three species of reptiles, three species of crustaceans, fifteen species of mollusks, ten species of spiders, and 185 species of insects.
+The Naturhistorisches Museum in Vienna purchased 721 specimens from Pfeiffer's collection in Madagascar and Mauritius, including nine species of mammals, fourteen species of birds, 23 species of reptiles, three species of crustaceans, fifteen species of mollusks, ten species of spiders, and 185 species of insects.

 Contemporary influences

-Pfeiffer is referenced as "Madam Pfeiffer" in Thoreau's book, Walden.
+She is referenced to as "Madam Pfeiffer" in Thoreau's book, Walden.
 Thoreau talks of how she wore more civilized clothes as she got closer to her homeland.

 Alfred Wallace frequently mentioned Pfeiffer in his letters to his sister, to his colleague Henry Walter Bates, and to Samuel Stevens, a natural history agent in London who supported Pfeiffer's collecting expedition to the Americas.
 In fact, Wallace would visit many of the same places that Pfeiffer did before him, including the Malay Archipelago.

 Charles Darwin cited Pfeiffer in his Descent of Man (1871), remarking that "in Java, a yellow, not a white girl, is considered, according to Madame Pfeiffer, a beauty."

+Recognition

+Pfeiffer started documenting her travels and experiences in many well written, inspiring travelogue books as the first solo women traveler.
+These travelogues gained her fame in the United States and Europe which led to Austria gifting her 1500 guldens to support her in her travels.
+Other ways people showed their support was when she was given free rides on Dutch and American ships, with letters of recommendation written for her by a famous explorers and geographers Alexander von Humboldt and Carl Ritter.
+Pfeiffer was given a gold medal for science and art by the king of Prussia, which was an amazing accomplishment for an uneducated woman in her 40s.

 Legacy

+In 1867, Austrian herpetologist Franz Steindachner named a species of frog native to Madagascar, Boophis idae, in honor of Ida Pfeiffer.

 In 1892, the Viennese Society for the Further Education of Women transferred Ida Pfeiffer's remains to a place of honor in the Vienna Central Cemetery.
 She was the first woman to be admitted to the rows of honored dead.

 In 2000, a street in Munich was renamed as Ida-Pfeiffer-Straße.

 In 2018, the University of Vienna established an "Ida Pfeiffer Professorship" in the Faculty of Earth Sciences, Geography and Astronomy.

 Pfeiffer has been of interest to historians of travel.
 Works of research on her life include: